orngmrmld/The-Cassette-Deck/README.md

 ## Installation

 To run locally, clone the github repo link to your local computer.
-In the CLI, enter npm install to install all necessary packages required.
+In the CLI, enter npm install for the necessary packeges, and npm run install bootstrap react-bootstrap in order to install the bootstrap.
+After, run npm install axios to install axios.
 Next, go to the root directory and enter npm run develop to initialize the webpage.

 ## Usage